top of page

 Organic vs. Grass-Fed vs. “Conventional”

 The terms organic and grass-fed are often used together, but they refer to different aspects of how dairy is produced.
-Organic dairy is defined by farming practices.
-To be certified organic, cows must be fed organic (non-GMO) feed, synthetic pesticides and fertilizers are restricted, and antibiotics and growth hormones are not allowed.
-Organic standards also require cows to have access to pasture for at least 120 days per year, with a portion of their diet coming from grazing during that time.
+Organic refers to farming practices.
+Cows are fed non-GMO feed, antibiotics and growth hormones aren’t allowed, pesticide use is restricted, and cows must have some pasture access.
 However, organic does not mean the cows are exclusively grass-fed.

-Grass-fed, on the other hand, refers specifically to the cow’s diet.
-100% grass-fed cows eat primarily grass and forage vs grain-based feed, which can lead to small differences in the milk’s fatty acid profile, like slightly higher omega-3 levels.
-However, grass-fed is not the same as organic.
-Unless a product is also certified organic, grass-fed cows may still be exposed to pesticides through their environment or feed, and antibiotic use may be permitted depending on the farming practices.
+Grass-fed refers to the cow’s diet.
+100% grass-fed cows eat primarily grass and forage instead of grain, which can slightly increase omega-3 levels.
+However, grass-fed is not the same as organic, and unless certified organic, cows may still be exposed to pesticides or antibiotics depending on farming practices.

 Carbohydrates